ayush1207/Sparks-foundation-webdev-project/README.md

-# Sparks-foundation-webdev-project
-The-Sparks-Foundation-Web-Development
+# The-Sparks-Foundation-Web-Development
  Task -1 Implementation of a basic banking application

  The web application is developed using HTML, CSS, Bootstrap, MongoDB, Node.js, and Express.